XanaduAI/Xanadu-Quantum-Codebook/nodes/I.1/Lesson.md

-This is tedious to write, though, so in quantum computing (and more generally, in quantum mechanics) we use a type of shorthand notation called **Dirac notation**, or **bra-ket notation**.
+This is tedious to write, though, so in quantum computing (and more generally, in quantum mechanics) we use a type of shorthand notation called **Dirac notation**, or **bra–ket notation**.
 The state vector of a qubit is called a **ket**, the notation for which is $\vert \cdot \rangle$.
 What goes in between the $\vert$ and $\rangle$ is a label to denote particular state.
-The two states above, in bra-ket notation, are expressed like so:
+The two states above, in bra–ket notation, are expressed like so:

 $$
 \begin{equation}